MarsToGotlibre/BVBuilder/README.md

 }
 ```

-### Inline downgrades
+### Inline Downgrades
-**Command** : `--inline-donwgrades, -i`
+**Command** : `--inline-downgrades, -i`
-Places downgrade values directly inside each element level instead of in a separate structure.
+Places downgrades values directly inside each element level instead of in a separate structure.
 This Creates the following structure :
 ```json
 {
   "Element": {